Jimbly/dcjam2025/Jimb-TODO.md

     * queued input though if you tap right twice, it should move right twice
   * same with shifting speeds
   * simple levelgen?
+POLISH
+* B varieties of weapons are uninteresting because by the time you could go and get them, you're powering through the current level, and strong enough for the next level
+  * Maybe need to be stats-wise slightly better, or, rather, As slightly worse

 ZONES
 * respawn all B/C entities